Tim’s 12th Annual 25th Birthday.

 Our night started at the State Library, where we were getting New York City identity cards processed, hence why I’m not wearing a hat in most of the photos.
 These cards aren’t a requirement but there are a couple of benefits to having them

-- Sometimes, our Singapore IDs won’t be accepted and we don’t want to take our passports with us everywhere.
+- Sometimes our Singapore IDs won’t be accepted and we don’t want to take our passports with us everywhere.

 - They grant you free entry to a lot of museums and exhibitions.

-The whole process was pretty simple, we were in and out quickly and now we just have to wait for the cards to arrive.
+The whole process was pretty simple, we were in and out quickly, and now we just have to wait for the cards to arrive.

-Anna’s colleague, Jesse McCann, came with us and he really knows his way around the city, taking us to this great bar/Korean fried chicken joint, Turntable Chicken Jazz, where the chicken was excellent and the beer towers were a little disturbing (right).
+Anna’s colleague, Jesse McCann, came with us and he really knows his way around the city, taking us to this great bar/Korean fried chicken joint, Turntable Chicken Jazz, where the chicken was excellent and the beer towers were a little disturbing (above, right).
 That thing kept changing colour the whole time.

 After we left Turntable, we walked around, did a bit of shopping and then decided to see some stand-up comedy.
 We bought some tickets and headed down to the Eastville Comedy Club, where the headline act was supposed to be a dude I find funny as hell, Judah Friedlander.
 There were four comedians in all, however, the show finished without Friedlander, but that wasn’t too big a deal, because the other guys and the MC were all hilarious.
 I have to admit, I did start to feel a bit sorry for an Indian girl in the crowd.
-She was about 25 years old and had only moved from Bangalore to New York two weeks earlier and she got targeted by all of the comedians.
+She was about 25 years old, had only moved from Bangalore to New York two weeks earlier, and she got targeted by all of the comedians.
 One of them based almost his entire time slot around her, but she took it well.

 We lasted about two drinks in the shisha bar before Anna started to get a bit sleepy and we had to head home.

 My hair still looked exactly the same from the previous night, so I went sans hat with Anna to Momofuku Noodle Bar.
-We have had food from one of the main Momofuku restaurants and have been to the Momofuku Milk Bar a few times for drinks and snacks and they are all pretty spectacular, so instead of writing endlessly about our lunch, I’ll just let a couple of pictures do the talking:
+We have had food from one of the main Momofuku restaurants and have been to the Momofuku Milk Bar a few times for drinks and snacks and they are all pretty spectacular so instead of writing endlessly about our lunch, I’ll just let a couple of pictures do the talking:

-After that we were off to do some shopping around Greenwich Village.
+Once finished we were off to do some shopping around Greenwich Village.
 There are a ton of cool stores there, heaps of second-hand and vintage stores, but almost all of them had one extremely frustrating trait; They organised their t-shirts by colour, as opposed to size.
 Nobody has ever said, “I like this one, but it won’t fit because it’s green.”
 Size is infinitely more important than colour.

 After walking around for a few hours, Anna was feeling a little peckish and we were right near a British cafe that Anna likes, Tea and Sympathy.
 Anna was ecstatic with her tea and scones, but to say that I was a little nonplussed would be somewhat of an understatement.
 I ordered Welsh Rarebit and received cheese on toast (left).
-Not only the fact the dish is pronounced “Rabbit”, it’s not even Welsh, it originated in England.
+Not only the fact the dish is pronounced “Rabbit,” it’s not even Welsh, it originated in England.
 Two words, two lies!